-Have you been looking for cute candy jars to make for your kids?
+Have you been looking for a cute candy jar idea to make for your kids?
 Halloween offers a great opportunity to use mason jars in whole new and fun ways!
-Here’s an easy craft/sewing tutorial for a Halloween Jar, perfect to use as home decor, for treats or Halloween parties!
+Here’s an easy craft/sewing tutorial for a Halloween Jar, perfect to use as home décor, for treats or Halloween parties!
 So easy to make, useful and looks so adorable!

 I haven’t been feeling my best lately and I thought a little fun craft like this cute Halloween jar would help lift my spirit a bit!
 Every time I spend a few minutes creating (especially sewing, that’s why this project involves sewing too) or cooking/baking something I instantly feel better!
 It makes me feel useful and so proud that these two left hands of mine can actually put together something pretty and functional like a bunch of cool Halloween candy jars!

 These lovely treat jars make great Halloween gift ideas for family, neighbors or even a teacher!
 And they’re so easy and fast to make you could easily whip up a bunch in an afternoon!
 It took about 30 minutes to make one Halloween candy holder and only because I decided to incorporate some sewing for the cuff which for involved a little bit of effort.
 Not a lot but I wanted everything to look top notch so I was extra careful and moved much like a snail lol You can always simplify this project by making the cuff out of a ribbon and leaving the tulle “tutu” aside but it’s highly unlikely that your Halloween jar will end up looking as pretty and festive.
 So what I’m saying is, it’s totally worth the extra time spent on sewing the adorable cuff the way I did!

 Need more Halloween ideas?